 Sometimes, doctors can’t figure out what caused a particular case of hypopituitarism.

 The symptoms of hypopituitarism depend on which hormones your pituitary gland is not producing enough of.
-For example, if the pituitary does not produce enough growth hormone in a child, he or she may have a permanently short stature.
+For example, if the pituitary does not produce enough growth hormone in a child, they may have a permanently short stature.
 Alternately, if it doesn’t produce enough follicle-stimulating hormone or luteinizing hormone, it might cause problems with sexual function, menstruation, and fertility.

-If your doctor thinks you may have hypopituitarism, he or she will use a blood test to check your levels of the hormones produced by the pituitary gland.
-Sometimes, he or she will also check for hormones that your pituitary gland stimulates other glands to release.
+If your doctor thinks you may have hypopituitarism, they will use a blood test to check your levels of the hormones produced by the pituitary gland.
+Sometimes, they will also check for hormones that your pituitary gland stimulates other glands to release.

 For example, your doctor may check your T4 levels.
 Your pituitary gland doesn’t produce this hormone.
 However, it releases TSH, which stimulates your thyroid gland to release T4.
 Therefore, having low levels of T4 indicates that you may have a problem with your pituitary gland.